C4ptainCrunch/thesis/source/index.rst

 Because the number of matches we expect to play is quite high and a match between two agents might take a few minutes, we have to be able to run matches in a massively parralel setup.

+We used the infrastructure of Amazon Web Services (AWS) to be able to access hundreds of CPU cores at the same time and used AWS Batch to schedule the jobs across the different machines.

 To this effect, we placed the code to run a match in a standalone Python script that accepts the match parameters via environment variables and packaged it in a Docker container.
 The dictionary showed above is then outputed to the standard output.

-This Docker container is then used to launch hundreds of AWS Batch tasks in parallel, their standard output being sent to AWS Cloudwatch to be analyzed later.
+This Docker container is then used to launch AWS Batch tasks in parallel, their standard output being sent to AWS Cloudwatch to be analyzed later.
-Each AWS Batch tasks are allowed 1 vCPU each with 500MB of RAM and are running on C5 compute optimized EC2 instances [#aws_c5]_.
+Each match was in a separate AWS Batch task was allowed 1 vCPU with 500MB of RAM.
+THose tasks were running on C5 compute optimized EC2 instances [#aws_c5]_.

 AWS Batch tasks can be launched with the following function: